2011 Irish general election: Issues

 Political reform played an unusually large role in this election.
-The academic Kevin Rafter compared the reform proposals to the "liberal agenda" under Garret FitzGerald in the 1980s, suggesting that although the ideas were worthy, they served as a distraction from the economic malaise.
+The academic Kevin Rafter compared the proposals to the "liberal agenda" under Garret FitzGerald in the 1980s, remarking that although the ideas were worthy, they served as a distraction from the economic malaise.
 They were also a way for Fianna Fáil's new leader, Micheál Martin, to distinguish himself from Brian Cowen.
 Fine Gael and Fianna Fáil supported the abolition of Seanad Éireann, the upper house of the Oireachtas, and the conversion of the Dáil into a unicameral parliament.
 Fianna Fáil proposed changing the electoral system for the Dáil to mixed-member proportional representation, while Fine Gael advocated reducing the size of the chamber by twenty members.
 Fine Gael and Labour wanted a register of lobbyists, seen as necessary due to close ties between Fianna Fáil and the banking and property sectors.
 Fine Gael had proposed statutory gender quotas for Dáil elections in its New Politics document in 2010, but due to internal opposition the policy was not in its manifesto.
 Labour and Sinn Féin supported gender quotas.

 Elsewhere, Fine Gael proposed the abolition of the Health Service Executive and the introduction of the "Dutch model" of universal health insurance.
 Labour advocated splitting the HSE's functions to create an independent operator of care for vulnerable children but did not support wholesale abolition or an insurance-based healthcare model.
 Labour opposed the re-introduction of third-level fees, which they had abolished as part of the Rainbow Coalition in the 1990s, but Fine Gael supported a graduate tax.
 Fine Gael proposed making Irish optional at the Leaving Certificate exams, which was opposed by Conradh na Gaeilge and the ASTI.
-Labour advocated legislating for the X Case, permitting legal abortion in cases where there was a risk of suicide, but Fine Gael would only commit to an all-party committee to examine the issue.
+Labour advocated legislating for the X Case, permitting legal abortion in cases where there was a risk of suicide, but Fine Gael promised only to set up an all-party committee on the issue.
 No other major party manifesto mentioned abortion.
-Labour and Sinn Féin wanted a referendum on same-sex marriage but Fine Gael was non-committal.
+Labour wanted a referendum on same-sex marriage but Fine Gael was non-committal.